 Project Overview

 Keywords and competitors are optional at this stage, so you can also leave these two boxes empty and add them afterwards, when your project is already created.

-When you’re ready to start your analysis, just click on the green button “Create project“.
+When you’re ready to start your analysis, just click on the green button “Create project and start analysis“.

+Project Overview